arjo129/pypibt/docs/HeterogenousPiBT.md

 To ensure that the scenarios can actually be solved, we rely on a priority scheme.

 ## Some cool demos
-Here we have a bunch of robots with different
+Here we have a bunch of robots with different sizes anddynamics.
+The blue robots are bigger and move faster while the red robots are smaller and move more slowly, we show that HetPiBT correctly routes the individual vehicles in a safe manner.
 ![](resources/het_pibt.gif)

 ## Observations and Conclusions